-- Go to a courthouse nearest to you and ask for a hearing. - Fill out the application and a fill-in-the-blank affidavit describing the stalking or domestic violence. - Court staff will schedule the hearing for you and may also suggest that you see a POD or a victim service worker to help you with your application and provide information about safety planning. - Go to the court room where your application will be heard.
-The JJP will either be in the room or in contact by video conference.
+- Go to the Law Courts building nearest to you and ask for a hearing. - Fill out the application and a fill-in-the-blank affidavit describing the stalking or domestic violence. - Court staff will schedule the hearing for you and may recommend that you see a POD to help you with your application and provide information about safety planning. - Go to the court room where your application will be heard.
+The JJP will either be in the room or in contact by video conference. - The JJP will review your application, affidavit and any verbal evidence given, and make a decision.